-11. CHOCOLATE, COFFEE, TEA, AND OTHER CAFFEINE’S contain caffeine, theobromine, or theophylline, which can cause vomiting and diarrhea and be toxic to the heart and nervous systems.
+11. CHOCOLATE, COFFEE, TEA, AND OTHER CAFFEINE contain caffeine, theobromine, or theophylline, which can cause vomiting and diarrhea and be toxic to the heart and nervous systems.

 12. SALT AND SPICES, large amounts of salt can produce excessive thirst and urination, or even sodium ion poisoning in pets.
-Signs that your pet may have eaten too many salty foods include vomiting, diarrhea, depression, tremors, elevated body temperature, seizures and even death.
-Even the most common household spices, could be problematic to your furry companion.
+Signs that your pet may have eaten too many salty foods include vomiting, diarrhea, depression, tremors, elevated body temperature, seizures, and even death.
+Even the most common household spices, could be problematic for your furry companion.
 In other words, keep those salty chips to yourself!

-15. XYLITOL (ARTIFICIAL SWEETENER) can cause very low blood sugar (hypoglycemia), which can result in vomiting, weakness and collapse.
-In high doses can cause liver failure.
+15. XYLITOL (ARTIFICIAL SWEETENER) can cause very low blood sugar (hypoglycemia), which can result in vomiting, weakness, and collapse.
+High doses can cause liver failure.